Battle of Haifa (1948): Preparations and hostilities in March-April 1948

-The battle
+Battle

 The Haganah's force consisted of 5 companies from the Field Corps, one Palmach company, and a contingent of the Guard Corps.
-The Palestinian Jewish forces attacked Wadi Salib and Wadi Nisnas from Hadar HaCarmel, while the bulk of the attack on Khalisa came from Neve Sha'anan.
+The Jewish forces attacked Wadi Salib and Wadi Nisnas from Hadar HaCarmel, while the bulk of the attack on Khalisa came from Neve Sha'anan.
 The Arab headquarters were in the center of the city, near the port and the railway depot.

 Commenting on the use of 'psychological warfare broadcasts' and military tactics in Haifa, Benny Morris wrote:

 Throughout the Haganah made effective use of Arabic language broadcasts and loudspeaker vans.
 Haganah Radio announced that 'the day of judgement had arrived' and called on inhabitants to 'kick out the foreign criminals' and to 'move away from every house and street, from every neighbourhood occupied by foreign criminals'.
 The Haganah broadcasts called on the populace to 'evacuate the women, the children and the old immediately, and send them to a safe haven'...
 Jewish tactics in the battle were designed to stun and quickly overpower opposition; demoralisation was a primary aim.
 It was deemed just as important to the outcome as the physical destruction of the Arab units.
 The mortar barrages and the psychological warfare broadcasts and announcements, and the tactics employed by the infantry companies, advancing from house to house, were all geared to this goal.
 The orders of Carmeli's 22nd Battalion were 'to kill every [adult male] Arab encountered' and to set alight with fire-bombs 'all objectives that can be set alight.
 I am sending you posters in Arabic; disperse on route'.

 Jon Kimche also describes the "psychological blitz on Arab quarters" until "the Arab nerve broke and the flight from the town assumed panic proportions".

 The first attack was on the Rushmiyya Bridge area cutting the Arab areas off.
-Prior to the main thrust from the higher ground of the Palestinian Jewish neighbourhood, Hadar HaCarmel, the Arab Muslim neighborhood of Khalisa came under mortar bombardment.
+Prior to the main thrust from the higher ground of the Jewish neighbourhood, Hadar HaCarmel, the Arab Muslim neighborhood of Khalisa came under mortar bombardment.
 The 3,500–5,000 Arab irregulars could not mount a real defense.
 The following day the Arab National Committee of Haifa were prepared to ask for a truce via Stockwell.
 Stockwell agreed to meet with the Israelis, and returned 15 minutes later.
 However, the terms proposed by the Haganah – complete disarmament, surrender of weapons, and a curfew – were not accepted by the Arab leadership.